 Use a benefits calculator to work out how much you can get.

 How you’re paid

 Payments are usually made every 2 weeks.

-All benefits, pensions and allowances are paid into an account, eg a bank account.
+All benefits, pensions and allowances are paid into your bank, building society or credit union account.

 The benefit cap limits the amount of benefit that most people aged 16 to 64 can get.
 Some individual benefits aren’t affected, but it may affect the total amount of benefit you get.